Income and Expenditure Account Format

 Basic Features of an Income and Expenditure Account

-The basic features of an income and expenditure account are what make it distinct from other financial statements.
+The basic features of an income and expenditure account are what makes it distinct from other financial statements.
 Here are some important characteristics:

-• Accrual Accounting: As mentioned earlier, the income and expenditure account follows the accrual method of accounting.
-This means that transactions are recorded as they occur, regardless of when the cash is exchanged.
+• Accrual Accounting: As noted above, the income and expenditure account accords with the accrual basis of accounting.
+This implies that transactions are accrued when they take place, irrespective of when the cash is actually exchanged.

-• Excludes Capital Transactions: This account does not include capital transactions such as the purchase or sale of fixed assets, loans, or advances.
-These are recorded in a separate balance sheet.
+• Excludes Capital Transactions: Capital transactions like the acquisition or disposal of fixed assets, loans, and advances are not included in this account.
+They are posted in a different balance sheet.

 • Non-Profit Specific: It is used specifically by non-profit entities like clubs, societies, and charitable institutions to track how well they are managing their resources.